dsw7/InoDAQ/README.md

 instructions here.
 #### Install `arduino-cli`
 **NOTE:** These instructions vary strongly between boards.
-In this case I will only describe the installation of the Arduino Uno board.
+In this case I will only describe the installation of `arduino-cli` for the Arduino Uno board.

 Start by installing the `arduino-cli` suite if it is not installed:
 ```bash